 The pivot seemed to loosen slightly over a period of a couple of weeks, but after finding a Torx driver and securing it with a spot of Loctite there were no more issues.

-Moving on to the blade, this is a conventional drop point with a back that starts curving down about half way along.
+Moving on to the blade, this is a convenient drop point with a back that starts curving down about halfway along.
 The false edge is beveled but not sharpened, giving a slim point that’s perfect for detail work.
-In fact the whole blade is slim – it’s less than a millimeter thick.
+In fact, the whole blade is slim – it’s less than a millimeter thick.

 It doesn’t feel flimsy though, because the Sandvik 14C28N it’s made from has been described as a budget super steel.
 It easily outperforms most other blades you’ll find at this price, holding an impressively long-lasting razor edge.